 The new council, in short will make clear what all sides in the voting rights suit generally failed to make clear, which is that clichés are no longer sufficient to describe the complexities of race, class, and representation.

 Consider Woodson's candidacy in Ward 10.
 One of the assumptions central to the court case which resulted in the present elections was that black people could only be represented in the city council by other black people.
 If we accept that, must we not also accept the corollary that white people can only be represented by other white people?
 But Ward 10 is full of white people, being far more perfectly segregated than the "black" Ward 2, where I live.
 Nevertheless, nearly 1,300 people voted for Woodson.
 Did they not recognize their own interests?
 Unlikely; a sense of their own interests is what enables them to live in Ward 10.
-Did they not know Woodson is black?
+Did they not know Woodson is African American?
 Impossible; he is well known.

 What they did do was decide that blackness in this case didn't matter.
 Woodson is an extremely attractive candidate, a textbook middle-class family man, active in church and do-gooder groups.
 His concerns are those of his neighbors (traffic lights mainly; folks spend a lot of time in cars in Ward 10) and they know it.
-I—who believe that in a more perfect world there wouldn't be a Ward 10, it having been blown up and the rubble left standing as an example to planners everywhere— welcome his impending election because his experience as a black man and an eastsider leaves him more alert to certain citywide problems than any of his neighbors who think 9th Street is the city line.
+I—who believe that in a more perfect world there wouldn't be a Ward 10, it having been blown up and the rubble left standing as an admonitory lesson to planners everywhere—welcome his impending election because his experience as a black man and an eastsider leaves him more alert to certain citywide problems than any of his neighbors who think 9th Street is the city line.

 I can presume to speak about the motives of Woodson's supporters because I made a similar choice.
 I voted for Leroy Jordan as Ward 2 alderman, mainly because I knew little of one other candidate and mistrust the political ties of a third.
 Jordan is black and I am not, but we are alike in being members of the same class.
 (He is an administrator at Sangamon State University; we belong to that group which writes and receives memos.)
 I believe that the problems of the east side are caused by failed economics, complicated by racism (and not, as the plaintiffs suggest, racism aggravated by economics).
 And because class reflects fundamental economic interests, class will be crucial to the politics of this city.
 The new aldermen after all represent constituencies which are described by geography but which are defined by class.